-Name and Address Shares Beneficially Owned Percent of Common Shares BlackRock, Inc. 40 East 52nd Street New York, New York 10022 10,908,305(1) 10.32% Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, Texas 78746 8,380,533(2) 7.92% The Vanguard Group 100 Vanguard Blvd.
-Malvern Pennsylvania 19355 5,615,037(3) 5.31%
+Name and Address Shares Beneficially Owned Percent of Common Shares BlackRock, Inc. 55 East 52nd Street New York, New York 10022 10,082,117(1) 9.52% Dimensional Fund Advisors LP Building One 6300 Bee Cave Road Austin, Texas 78746 8,803,145(2) 8.31% The Vanguard Group 100 Vanguard Blvd.
+Malvern, Pennsylvania 19355 6,015,224(3) 5.68% Victory Capital Management Inc. 4900 Tiedeman Rd, 4 th Floor Brooklyn, Ohio 44144 5,583,331(4) 5.27%

-- (1) Based solely on Amendment No. 5 to Schedule 13G filed with the SEC by BlackRock, Inc. on January 10, 2014.
-BlackRock has the sole power to vote 10,542,621 shares of common stock beneficially owned by it and the sole power to dispose of 10,908,305 shares of common stock beneficially owned by it. - (2) Based solely on Amendment No. 2 to Schedule 13G filed with the SEC by Dimensional Fund Advisors LP on February 10, 2014.
-Dimensional Fund Advisors LP, an investment advisor registered under Section 203 of the Investment Advisors Act of 1940, furnishes investment advice to four investment companies registered under the Investment Company Act of 1940, and serves as investment manager to certain other commingled group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds").
-In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an advisor or subadvisor to certain Funds.
-In its role as investment advisor, sub-adviser and/or manager, neither Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") possess voting and/or investment power over the securities of Helix that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of Helix held by the Funds.
+- (1) Based solely on Amendment No. 6 to Schedule 13G filed with the SEC by BlackRock, Inc. on January 12, 2015.
+BlackRock has the sole power to vote 9,804,531 shares of common stock beneficially owned by it and the sole power to dispose of 10,082,117 shares of common stock beneficially owned by it. - Based solely on Amendment No. 3 to Schedule 13G filed with the SEC by Dimensional Fund Advisors LP on February 5, 2015.
+Dimensional Fund Advisors LP, an investment advisor registered under Section 203 of the Investment Advisers Act of 1940, furnishes investment advice to four investment companies registered under the Investment Company Act of 1940, and serves as investment manager or sub-advisor to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds").
+In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an advisor or sub-advisor to certain Funds.
+In its role as investment advisor, sub-adviser and/or manager, Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") may possess voting and/or investment power over the securities of Helix that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of Helix held by the Funds.
+Dimensional has the sole power to vote 8,687,491 shares of common stock beneficially owned by it and the sole power to dispose of 8,803,145 shares of common stock beneficially owned by it.
 However, all securities reported in the Schedule 13G are owned by the Funds.
-Dimensional disclaims beneficial ownership of those securities. - (3) Based solely on Amendment No. 1 to Schedule 13G filed with the SEC by The Vanguard Group on February 11, 2014.
-The Vanguard Group has the sole power to vote 155,632 shares of common stock beneficially owned by it, sole power to dispose of 5,467,026 shares of common stock beneficially owned by it, and shared power to dispose of 148,011 shares of common stock beneficially owned by it.
+Dimensional disclaims beneficial ownership of those securities. - (3) Based solely on Amendment No. 2 to Schedule 13G filed with the SEC by The Vanguard Group on February 9, 2015.
+The Vanguard Group has the sole power to vote 144,002 shares of common stock beneficially owned by it, sole power to dispose of 5,878,843 shares of common stock beneficially owned by it, and shared power to dispose of 136,381 shares of common stock beneficially owned by it. - (4) Based solely on a Schedule 13G filed with the SEC by Victory Capital Management Inc. on February 12, 2015.
+Victory Capital has the sole power to vote 4,926,084 shares of common stock beneficially owned by it, and sole power to dispose of 5,583,331 shares of common stock beneficially owned by it.
+Victory Capital is the beneficial owner of the common stock held on behalf of numerous clients who have the right to receive and the power to direct the receipt of dividends from, or the proceeds of the sale of, such common stock.
+Victory Capital disclaims any ownership associated with such rights.
+No Victory Capital client has the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, more than 5% of the shares outstanding of common stock.